bevinkatti/deepseek-1M/README.md

 ---

 *Built in response to DeepSeek-V4's April 2026 launch with 1M token context.*
-*If this saved you time, give it a ⭐ — it helps others find it.*
+*If this saved you time, give it a ⭐ or a Fork*